wazuh/wazuh-documentation/source/user-manual/agent-enrollment/security-options/manager-identity-verification.rst

 Manager identity verification
 =============================

 This method uses SSL certificates to verify the identity of the Wazuh manager before an agent sends the enrollment request.
-The manager verification and the agent verification are independent of each other, and however, it is possible to use a combination of both.
+The manager verification and the agent verification are independent of each other.
+However, it is possible to use a combination of both.

 In this document, you will find the following information: